-She has had seven peer-reviewed journal articles published, is collaborating on edited book projects, and enjoys writing op-eds, and being interviewed on U.S. Politics.
+She has had eight peer-reviewed journal articles published, is collaborating on edited book projects, and enjoys writing op-eds, and being interviewed on U.S. Politics, including on BBC News.

 Her work is available through Women Also Know History and her ORCiD page.